This article assumes you are one of the over 50% of Australian adults who have made a Will. So far, so good.

 Avoid common errors in Will execution

 Having an experienced lawyer prepare your Will greatly reduces issues that arise from improper signing, witnessing, and dating.
-Simple mistakes by DIY will-makers can make a Will invalid or cause serious delays and expenses for your estate.
+Simple mistakes by DIY Will-makers can make a Will invalid or cause serious delays and expenses for your estate.
 These errors also present opportunities for challenges to your Will.

 Communicate clearly with your beneficiaries